balena-io-experimental/fin-block/README.md

 - Retrieve firmata implementation version
 - Automatically flash latest firmata firmware to the coprocessor
 - Ability to set `DEV_MODE` for on device firmware development
-- Pin firmata release versions with `FIRMATA_VERSION`
+- Pin the firmata release version with `FIRMATA_VERSION`
 - Automatically applies device tree overlays required for the coprocessor

 ## Use